psydeolite/ap-final/README.md

 =============
 Play with the synthesizer.
 You can either play it by using your mouse or by using your keyboard.
 Use the QWERTY row to play the white keys (middle C starting at Q) and use the row above to play the black keys.
 Use each channel to record a different recording to use different instruments in one file.
-When you are done, click save to save your recording as a midi file.
+When you are done, click save to save your recording as a .midi file.
 When you want to start over, press clear.
+To clear a channel, click on it and press record and stop.

 Changes
 =====
 12/19 - created repo <br/>